Biden tells donors: 'If Trump wasn’t running I’m not sure I’d be running. We cannot let him win'

 “American democracy, I give you my word as a Biden, is at stake,” the president said at the first of three campaign fundraisers in the Boston area.
 Drawing some laughter from donors, Biden also mused: “He didn’t even show up at my inauguration.
 I can’t say I was disappointed, but he didn’t even show up.”

-The warnings by Biden are increasingly part of his pitch to donors.
+The warnings by Biden are increasingly part of his pitch to donors: that democracy is at stake if Trump were to win again and he must be defeated.
 The president is pushing to raise money for his reelection effort before the end of the year, appearing at seven events through Monday — with more to come.
 The events in Boston on Tuesday benefit his campaign and the broader Democratic Party.

 November was the campaign's strongest grassroots fundraising month since Biden formally announced last April that he was seeking a second term, according to a campaign official who insisted on anonymity to discuss campaign finances before details are made public.
 The numbers will be released in January.